guowilling/SRPopups/README.md

 # SRActionSheet

-**A brief style ActionSheet which is very similar to WeChat's ActionSheet.**
+### A brief style ActionSheet which is very similar to WeChat's ActionSheet.

-> **There are two styles for other action items:**
+**There are two styles for other action items:**

-> 1.Only title, default alignment is left.
+* 1.Only title, default alignment is left.
-> 2.Title and image, default alignment is center.
+* 2.Title and image, default alignment is center.
-> You can custom alignment through otherActionItemAlignment property.
+* 3.You can custom alignment through otherActionItemAlignment property.

 ![image](./show1.jpg)
 ![image](./show2.jpg)